deculler/gotut/README.md

       	...
         }
 ```
-One might argues that this makes absolutely clear that `Find` returns
+One might argue that this makes absolutely clear that `Find` returns
 a pointer to the `WordCount` object in the slice that matches in
 the `Word`.
 And it does.
 If you replace the loop with the
 one above, and `return &wc`